Mcdonald’s Coke Campaign Analysis

 Did the campaign achieve its objective?

-The campaign was used to promote McDonald’s $1 any size Coke offer.
+McDonald’s coke campaign was used to promote McDonald’s $1 any size Coke offer.
 We can see in the chart below that around the time the campaign was released, the phrase was searched 165,000 times in April, 2,400 times in May, 1,000 times in June and 590 times in July.
+It did pretty well!

-The whole reason why McDonald’s went this route is that they targeted millennials.
-The research showed “how they’re discovering information” they trust, said Deborah Wahl, chief marketing officer of McDonald’s for the United States.
+The whole reason why McDonald’s went this route is that they targeted Millennials.
+According to Adage, the research showed “how they’re discovering information” they trust, said Deborah Wahl, chief marketing officer of McDonald’s for the United States.

-This campaign was completely unbranded, yet it was still a success.
+This campaign was completely unbranded, yet it was a major success.
 Instead of droning on about how tasty their Coke is, McDonald’s used UGC and minimum resources to highlight the benefits they offer.
-This resonated well because McDonald’s understood that “(millennials) are very influenced by word of mouth and what their peers say” as Ms. Dahl says.
+This resonated well.

 3- Integration and Active Participation

 The campaign aired on TV and was posted online on a new channel and other forms of digital advertising.
 They were all fully integrated with each other to deliver the maximum impact.
-The campaign also turned passive viewers into active users.
-Most people nowadays use their phone while watching TV and McDonald’s managed to capture that cross-screen experience.
+The campaign also turned passive viewers into active ones.

-4- Aim for the best, but expect the worst
+4- Aim for the Best – Expect the Worst

 Compilation of all the ads used in the campaign